 Start by building a strong pollinator garden.
 Focus on diverse flowering plants that bloom at different times of the year.
 This ensures a continuous supply of nectar and pollen, which supports both initial attraction and long-term colony growth.

 Water is equally important.
 Bees use water to regulate hive temperature and feed developing larvae.
-A shallow water source with stones or floating material gives bees a safe place to land.
+A shallow water source with stones or floating debris provides bees with a safe place to land.

 Avoid chemical pesticides at all costs.
 Even small amounts can harm bees or discourage them from settling.
 A clean, natural environment is essential for creating a sustainable bee habitat.